pdjr-signalk-plugins/ais-reporter/README.md

 The class of transceiver used on the host vessel (if any).

-A value of 'auto' will fake Class B position and status reports for the host vessel even if it does not have AIS equipment.
+A value of 'auto' will fake Class B position and status reports for the host vessel if it does not have AIS equipment.

 If you do have an AIS transceiver then specify its type here.